Hello everyone! How is it going?

 However, it’s important to remember that each Hikeshi organization operated like an aggressive gang or Yakuza, given the dangerous nature of their duties.

 Yes.
-The Hikesi were active and proud as the protectors of the city and keen on their territory.
+The Hikesi were active and proud as the protectors of the city and their territory.

 Such a spirit sometimes went wrong.